GenericMappingTools/pygmt/doc/contributing.md

 All functions/classes/methods should have docstrings with a full description of all arguments and return values.

-While the maximum line length for code is automatically set by Black, docstrings must be formatted manually.
+While the maximum line length for code is automatically set by ruff, docstrings must be formatted manually.
 To play nicely with Jupyter and IPython, **keep docstrings limited to 79 characters** per line.